-So what do we have: we have millions of people using popular websites everyday – from the almost 1 billion Facebook users, to the 2 billions (or more) Google searches performed everyday – we can say that there’s a lot of collective intelligence out there.
+So what do we have: we have millions of people using popular websites every day – from the almost 1 billion Facebook users to the 2 billion (or more) Google searches performed every day – we can say that there’s a lot of collective intelligence out there.

 Security and privacy issues

-On the other hand, almost the same users are facing big issues with security and privacy: either they are prone to spreading malware (or being attacked by them), or they are simply hit by viruses.
-The usual way for those users to protect themselves from those threats is to buy and install some “security software” – I use the word security since it can cover anti-viruses, firewall, antispyware, antimalware and all the upcoming anti-something that may arise later on.
+On the other hand, almost the same users are facing significant problems with security and privacy: either they are prone to spreading malware (or being attacked by them), or they are simply hit by viruses.
+The usual way for those users to protect themselves from those threats is to buy and install some “security software” – I use the word security since it can cover anti-viruses, firewall, antispyware, antimalware, hide IP tools, and all the upcoming anti-something that may arise later on.

 So what?
-The idea is simple: use the same idea behind the “recaptcha” system for fighting against viruses and malwares.
-Indeed, the “recaptcha” system is a genius tool that makes every internet user contributes to doing some post-OCR work on scanned books: the humans that are asked to enter some captcha word on any internet forms are actually validating some OCR (optical character reading?) on some nice words.
-At the end of the day, the millions of forms that have been human-read and entered can be used for digitalizing an old book.
+The idea is simple: use the same idea behind the “reCAPTCHA” system for fighting against viruses and malware.
+Indeed, the “reCAPTCHA” system is a genius tool that makes every internet user contributes to doing some post-OCR work on scanned books: the humans that are asked to enter some captcha word on any internet forms are validating some OCR (optical character reading?) on some nice words.
+At the end of the day, the millions of ways that have been human-read and entered can be used for digitalizing an old book.

 So, why can’t we do that for viruses and malware?

 After all, most people are using, for example, Google and Facebook on a daily basis.
 Can’t those same people be used to feed some public database of “virus signature”?
 After all, most computers already come with some anti-virus software: can’t we just set up an add-on to those anti-virus software to feed that public virus database so that Facebook or Google (or whatever popular website you are visiting) can alert you if they find some of those signatures from your computer when you browse their websites?
 After all, that same principle of “public database” is already used for maintaining a list of Spammers IP addresses when it comes to managing e-mail servers.